 - Carrying details of friends or family who can collect you.

 Be aware that in parts of Scotland and northern England, it may not be possible to get any mobile phone reception.
 We will patrol these sections carefully, and we will always help stranded riders who are unable to call for help.

-Registration costs £100 per vehicle and includes:
+Registration costs £100 per vehicle and up to two supporters, and includes: